 For example: University of Cumbria entry requirements for BSc Hons Applied Psychology are 104-120 UCAS points.
 The standard offer would be at the top of the range, 120 UCAS points.
 Following attendance at a relevant masterclass, an applicant would be made a reduced conditional offer of 104 UCAS points.

 - The standard reduction is 16 UCAS points.
 A specified number of masterclasses delivered in the year 2019/0 (shown in the table below) were eligible for an optional 24 UCAS point deduction.
 To receive the additional points, the applicant must have completed a reflective piece equivalent to approximately 1000 words after the masterclass and submit it to an academic for marking.
-Further details of this will be provided at the masterclass.
+Further details of this was provided at the affected masterclasses.
 This is not applicable to 2020/1 Masterclasses, whether virtual or in person.

 - Attendees at Virtual Masterclasses must attend and engage with the session fully.
 Those who leave midway through or join significantly late will not be eligible to receive the reduced offer.
 The only exceptions to this are circumstances where an attendee has poor internet conenction and drops out, this will not count against, as long as they return for the remaninder of the session.